Day 1 - Beagle Bay, Cygnet Bay Pearl Farm & Buccaneer Archipelago

 Day 5 - Mt Barnett Cattle Station

 Spend today swimming in paradise.
 Cross the Manning River and hike through the rugged wilderness of the King Leopold Ranges to arrive at the stunning Manning Gorge.
 Amid the rugged beauty of Manning Falls swim in the deep clear pool, discover Aboriginal rock art and look out for wildlife on the edges of the water.
-Return the way we came to spend our second night at the beautiful Mt Barnett Cattle Station camp.
+Return the way you came to spend a second night at the beautiful Mt Barnett Cattle Station camp.

 Day 6 - El Questro Station